 Okay, so that’s about it for today’s post.
 I hope that there’s something here you’ve found helpful.
 Maybe you’ve picked up a tip or two that you can incorporate into your processes to help you stay organised.
 I totally understand that being an artist, amongst all of life’s other commitments, can be difficult, so the more organised you can be, the better.

 But remember, it’s all about preparing and planning.
-As an artist you are going to produce your best work if you can dedicate yourself to it.
+As an Expressive you are going to produce your best work if you can dedicate yourself to it.
 That’s what the organising is all about, it’s about setting yourself up for creative success.
 If you’ve got an app or a another tip you swear by, I’d really love to hear about it.
 Leave me a comment down below.